 Example: If I were setting up the same website, I would purchase a domain name as close to the name as I could which gives me SEO juice.
 Once I have the domain and hosting, I’d install WordPress and install a very simple, minimal theme so that I’m not distracting the visitor.
 On the backend, I would set the categories around topics such as “main keyword review”, “buy main keyword”, “main keyword articles”.
 In essence, you want to setup the site so everything utilizes your keywords from top to bottom but not in a spammy manner.

 The content is what really matters.
 I know niche websites that have just 10 pages that outrank authority website with hundreds.
 Rather than going for the bare minimum – maximize your efforts by putting as much work as you can into just a few, handful of articles that work with each other (so you can easily interlink them on your website).

-Pulling up the Google Keyword Tool again, you can see what similar items people are searching for when they’re looking at your topic – use this to create content!
+Pulling up the Google Keyword Planner again, you can see what similar items people are searching for when they’re looking at your topic – use this to create content!

 Keep things simple overall; do the best that you can with a few pillar articles on your micro niche website rather than spending hours upon hours creating mediocre pieces of content.

 I’m a huge fan of Amazon Associates because it still gives me the ability to utilize other ad and affiliate networks like Google Adsense, Shareasale, or Clickbank.

 A lot of people making micro niche websites will focus on a single monetization method; I prefer to have multiple options because not everyone wants to purchase a product but they may click on one of your ads which will make up for the lack of sale.